psych-214-fall-2016/project-red/report/report.md

 (figures/sub-10189.png)

 Looking at these landmarks gave us something concrete to compare, which we may not have noticed otherwise.
 It is clear that one of the main drivers of this registration procedure is the outside of the brain, so in the future we will be very careful about the initial skull-stripping steps.
 In our case, this error is so large that any problems in registration due to actual brain differences are too subtle to pick up.
 However, we think this landmarks-based approach could still be very informative for these small differences after the skull-stripping issues are addressed.

-### How do our results compare to a similar registration procedure in the dipy package?